pb24578/git-cheat-sheet/README.md

 If you want to abort from a git rebase before the changes are saved, then you can simply do ```git rebase --abort```.
 However, if you git rebase and want to revert the rebase that you already saved, you can execute ```git reflog``` and ```git reset --hard``` reset back into the HEAD@{n} reference.

 For example, execute ```git reflog``` and HEAD@{3} was the commit reference before you rebased, then you can execute ```git reset --hard HEAD@{3}``` to revert your rebase changes.

+### 4. Solving messy git trees from rebase using git cherry-pick
+What if we already pushed the un-squashed commits into the branch and then push a single squashed commit?
+This would create a really messy git tree when we pushed the squashed commits into the branch.
+The goal is to make a clean and linear git tree that just only has the squashed commit.

+In order to resolve this, checkout on another branch from your master branch.
+We can then cherry pick the squashed commit in our new branch from the old branch.
+To perform this, we can do ```git cherry-pick <commit-hash>``` where the commit-hash is the squashed commit.

+Now, you can push the new branch and the git tree should be much cleaner in the new branch.

 # Receiving Changes
 ### 1. Fetch